jifox/nautobot-jobs-cookiecutter/README.md

-# Nautobot ChatOps Cookiecutter
+# Nautobot Jobs Cookiecutter

+> NOTE: This was originally forked from [Nautobot Chatops Cookiecutter](https://github.com/h4ndzdatm0ld/nautobot-jobs-cookiecutter)

- This project helps to get you started on your way of creating Nautobot ChatOps commands quickly.
-When running through the cookie cutting template, there are a few questions that will help dynamically create content within the final "baked cookie" project.
-This will create a new repository that will be the new chat bot that you can then install into your Nautobot instance.
-For more on building your own chat bot, take a look at the [blog post on Creating Custom Chat Commands](http://blog.networktocode.com/post/creating-custom-chat-commands-using-nautobot-chatops/).
+This project helps to get you started on developing Nautobot Jobs quickly.
+When running through the cookie cutter template, there are a few questions that will help dynamically create content within the final "baked cookie" project.

+## Jobs Repository

+Nautobot has multiple ways in which `Jobs` can be ingested.
+This cookie will create a scaffold for a new directory layout that will be a `Git Repository` object inside of Nautobot.

+Additionally, it will give you a development environment to automatically mount the jobs in the correct directory based on the [Jobs Documentation](https://docs.nautobot.com/projects/core/en/stable/additional-features/jobs/)

 ## Why Cookiecutter?

 Before we get started, let's provide some context around the terminology used within Cookiecutter.
 What is this Cookiecutter?
 It is a Python method of creating new projects/files from a templated base.
 Cookiecutter is an open source command-line tool to create projects from a project template.
 You can learn more on the Cookiecutter [GitHub](https://github.com/cookiecutter/cookiecutter) and [ReadTheDocs](https://cookiecutter.readthedocs.io/en/stable/).

-* **cookie** - The Cookiecutter template that provides the framework for specific projects to allow developers to get started developing faster such as the ones defined above.
+- **cookie** - The Cookiecutter template that provides the framework for specific projects to allow developers to get started developing faster such as the ones defined above.
-* **bake/baking** - The output of a cookie.
+- **bake/baking** - The output of a cookie.
 If a cookie is baked, it means the project was created from a Cookiecutter template.

 Cookiecutter was chosen as a method to create projects from a template because it provides the capability to provide a customized project output based on a question/answer setup to help get customization in place.